 Independent Reviewing Officers (IROs)

-Independent Reviewing Officers (IROs) are people who work separately from social workers and all other professionals that looked-after children and their families have contact with.
+IROs are experienced senior managers employed by the local authority.
+We work separately from social workers and all other professionals that looked-after children and their families have contact with.

 How do they do this?